History of Westeros

 The Shadow of Summerhall: Aerys & Rhaegar (spoilers)

-This episode delves deep into Aerys, Rhaella, and Rhaegar Targaryen, as well as other characters who were impacted by Summerhall.
-There’s talk of how the Mad King could wreak havoc on the Seven Kingdoms even now…though our main focus is, of course, the Aftermath of Summerhall.
+This episode delves deep into Aerys, Rhaella, and Rhaegar Targaryen, and we also discuss other characters impacted by Summerhall.
+There’s talk of how the Mad King could wreak havoc on the Seven Kingdoms even now.
+Of course, our main focus is the Aftermath of Summerhall.
 Why didn’t it work?
 Who tried to capitalize on the instability?
 What impact did the event have on the survivors?
 What impact does it have on the current ASOIAF storyline?
+You can listen to the previous episode in this series here.
+Stay tuned past the credits for a short after episode chat.
+We’ll talk a bit more about dragon eggs, pyromancers, Summerhall art, toss out a few random facts.

 “Once it takes fire, the substance will burn fiercely until it is no more.”